 You should never use bear spray on a human being; it’s far too intense and can even put people in the hospital.
 It’s best to use each type of self-defense spray in the scenarios in which they’re intended.
 Bear spray for bears, mountain lions, and other wild animals; pepper spray for humans.

 Bear Spray vs Pepper Spray: Which Should You Bring Backpacking?

 If you’re heading into bear country on your next National Park or multi-day backpacking trip, bear spray should be on your hip at all times.
 Pepper sprays have their place, but that place is not the backcountry.

 While having bear spray on hand is always a good idea, there are actually few scenarios in which it’s necessary.
 Unless the bear is charging, you should not feel as though you have to spray it.
 Many bears are curious or nervous, and their first response isn’t always to come at you.
 Most people who have bear encounters while backpacking or hiking are completely safe and never need to use the spray.
 You should always keep bear spray on hand, though- you just don’t need to always have your finger on the trigger!

 Conclusion: Pepper and Bear Sprays

-While it might be tempting to bring your normal self-defense spray on the trail rather than drop $60 on a bear-specific deterrent, it won’t be nearly as effective.
-If you’re heading into bear country, be properly equipped, and on your guard- but don’t be afraid!
-Bear encounters are usually neutral, so you probably won’t ever use the spray.
+While it might be tempting to bring your normal self-defense spray on the trail rather than drop $40 on a bear-specific deterrent, it won’t be nearly as effective.
+If you’re heading into bear country, you should be properly equipped, and on your guard- but there’s no need to be afraid!
+Bear encounters are usually neutral, not dangerous or hostile, so you probably won’t ever use the spray.
 All in all, we hope you feel more prepared for your next backpacking trip, and we’re glad you stuck around to the end of the article!